FAQ and Useful Information

 We reserve the right to reroute, reschedule or cancel tours or hire under the following conditions:

 - The wind is over 30kph

 - Thunderstorms are forecast

 - Any other conditions that could affect the safety of clients

-If we have to cancel, payments will be refunded in full.
-Gift Voucher-based hire or tours will be rescheduled.
+Gift card-based hire or tours will be rescheduled.

 Sometimes you may not be able to attend your hire, tour or camping on your booked day.
 Rather than refunding, we willingly reschedule bookings to a future date of your choice as many times as is required so that you can fully enjoy your trip.
 Please be aware that fees deducted by our booking system cannot be refunded.